SAP-samples/teched2022-DT261/exercises/ex3/README.md

 In this exercise, you will enable and configure the usage of SAP Order and Delivery Scheduling Industry Cloud solution.

+> **Warning**
+> The content of this exercise is up-to-date as of TechEd 2022.
+Please go to the official [SAP Order and Delivery Scheduling documentation](https://help.sap.com/docs/ORDER_DELIVERY_SCHEDULE_OD/7ddeeefdcf4b4ae0ad42a5990a781c9e/4d2d354732b94364823e14fdb2d10e02.html?locale=en-US) for the most recent version.

 ## Assign entitlements for the SAP Order and Delivery Scheduling (ODS) Industry Cloud solution

 > **Note**